Our Aeronautics, Aircraft Systems and Jet Engine Short Courses.

 - Inlets & Nozzles – Integrating the Airframe and Engine

-The advanced jet engine courses all employ “workshop” style learning and computer analysis tools to achieve the desired learning objectives.
+The advanced jet engine short courses all employ “workshop” style learning and computer analysis tools to achieve the desired learning objectives.